 More than 200 million girls and women alive today have undergone female genital mutilation.
 This year, nearly 4.4 million girls will be at risk of this harmful practice.
 This equates to more than 12,000 cases every day.

-With seven years remaining in this decade of action, our collective actions must be centered around creating environments where girls and women can exercise their power and choice, enjoying full rights to health, education, and safety.
+With five years remaining in this decade of action, our collective actions must be centered around creating environments where girls and women can exercise their power and choice, enjoying full rights to health, education, and safety.
 And this is possible through investments in initiatives led by survivors of female genital mutilation who are challenging harmful gender and social norms.
 Their voices and actions can transform deeply rooted social and gender norms, allowing girls and women to realize their rights and potential in terms of health, education, income, and equality.

 To promote the elimination of female genital mutilation, coordinated and systematic efforts are needed, and they must engage whole communities and focus on , gender equality, sexual education and attention to the needs of women and girls who suffer from its consequences.